dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

     self-image at various levels.
     - always in flux: from time to time, from person to person, from group to group.

+- some of us seek to hide our identity
+  - detecting when this is occuring in others.
+    - and why it's important to know why someone would hide something.

 - interesting how the future affects the present
   - similar to how your story connects you to your identity,